abhishek-kumar-code/Redfish_Public/Specification.md

 The property representing the available action may be annotated with the [AllowableValues](#user-content-allowable-values) annotation in order to specify the list of allowable values for a particular parameter.

-For example, the following property represents the Reset action, defined in the ComputerSystem.1.0.0 namespace (aliased with the version-independent "ComputerSystem"):
+For example, the following property represents the Reset action, defined in the ComputerSystem.<%= DocVersion %> namespace (aliased with the version-independent "ComputerSystem"):

 ~~~json
 	"#ComputerSystem.Reset": {